ashamadguni-unbxd/autosuggest-js-sdk-docs/docs/best-practices.md

 ---
 layout: default
 title: Best Practices
-nav_order: 5
+nav_order: 6
 ---

 # Best Practices

-The following guidelines help ensure optimal performance, reliability, and user experience when using the Autosuggest JS SDK in production environments.
+This section provides recommendations for performance, reliability, and user experience when using the New Autosuggest SDK in production.

 ---

 ### Debouncing

-Debouncing helps control how frequently Autosuggest API calls are made while the user is typing.
+Debouncing helps control how frequently new Autosuggest SDK API calls are made while the user is typing.

 - A `debounceDelay` of **300–500 milliseconds** is recommended for most use cases.
 - This improves performance and reduces unnecessary API calls.